cbednarski/lovm/README.md

 running in VMware.
 My goal is to satisfy the **minimum** requirements for day-to-day use.

+`lovm` controls the machine, not the OS.
+"Stop" means **stop now**, not "Please kindly shut down when you feel like it."

 `lovm` is *extremely* fast and lightweight.
 How fast?

 ```